16 April 2017 in Process

 Usually it goes something like this:

-Kick-off chat (email/Skype/meeting)
+Kick-off chat (email/meeting)

 Let’s chat!
 We create all kinds of animations and illustrations, for all kinds of clients.
 Our initial chat helps us learn about you and your project, and how we can help.

 We’ve been developing creative projects for years now, so we’re confident in estimating timescales and budgets.
 All projects are different, though, and prices may vary depending on what you need.
+You can read more about how long our animations take to make HERE!

 If you’re interested in working together, we find it useful if you’ve prepared your ideal and maximum budgets so we can more accurately estimate suitable solutions.